Budget 2023/24 Consultation

 The online survey has now closed.

-All responses to this budget consultation will be analysed and the feedback will help us develop final proposals for the level of Council Tax and Social Care Precept, and how we will balance the budget gap in 2023/24.
-The council’s Cabinet will consider these proposals on 24 January 2023 and agree a recommended budget for all councillors to consider.
-The final decisions about the 2023/24 budget will be taken by Full Council at its budget setting meeting on 21 February 2023.
-Both Cabinet and Full Council will take responses to the consultation into consideration when making their decisions.
+All responses to this budget consultation were analysed and the feedback helped us develop final proposals for the level of Council Tax and Social Care Precept, and how we would balance the budget gap in 2023/24.
+The council’s Cabinet considered these proposals on 24 January 2023 and agreed a recommended budget for all councillors to consider.
+The final decisions about the 2023/24 budget were taken by Full Council at its budget setting meeting on 21 February 2023.
+Both Cabinet and Full Council took responses to the consultation into consideration when making their decisions.